The low-rank hypothesis of complex systems

-where $D_k$ is a band matrix of bandwidth $k$ whose $k$ up- and sub- diagonal entries are equal to 1 while $X$ is a matrix with -1's and 1's for each site that has been rewired with probability $p$.
-This is a perfect counter-example of the affirmation ``popular random graph models are low-rank": the model is a sum of a high-rank matrix and a noise matrix.
-This observation confirms that even though the Watt-Strogatz satisfy two interesting properties, namely small distances (small-world property) and a high-clustering coefficient, it doesn't enjoy the low-effective-rank property that we observe in real networks. \end{example} There are also clear examples of the low-rank hypothesis in physics, machine learning and neuroscience that are worth mentioning. \begin{example}[Random matrix theory and spin glasses] The typical random matrix ensembles used in physics (e.g., \textit{Gaussian Orthogonal Ensemble} \cite{Forrester2010}) are matrix models involving normally (Gaussian) distributed random variables and such that $\langle A\rangle= 0$, so they have a rank equal to zero.
+where $D_k$ is a band matrix of bandwidth $k$ whose $k$ up- and sub- diagonal entries are equal to 1 while $R$ is a matrix with -1's and 1's for each site that has been rewired with probability $p$.
+This is a perfect counter-example of the affirmation ``popular random network models are low-rank": the model is a sum of a high-rank matrix and a noise matrix (first indicator).
+Figure~\ref{fig:svd_graphs_random_graphs}b also shows that the singular values in the model can decrease linearly and even supralinearly for some parameters (as in the \textit{random regular graph}).
+These observations confirm that even though the Watt-Strogatz satisfy two interesting properties, namely small distances (small-world property) and a high-clustering coefficient, it doesn't generally enjoy the low-effective-rank property that we observe in real networks. \end{example} \begin{example}[Graph theory] Although we often discuss about the rapid decrease of singular values in graphs, they can in fact have very different singular value distributions in general.
+As an intuitive example, we gather simple graphs, common in physics (e.g., path, grids), and illustrate how their singular values decrease differently, from supralinear to sublinear, in Fig.~\ref{fig:svd_graphs_random_graphs}a. \end{example} One can also find clear examples of the low-rank models in physics, machine learning, and neuroscience that are worth mentioning. \begin{example}[Random matrix theory and spin glasses] The typical random matrix ensembles used in physics (e.g., \textit{Gaussian Orthogonal Ensemble} \cite{Forrester2010}) are matrix models involving normally (Gaussian) distributed random variables and such that $\langle W\rangle= 0$, so they have a rank equal to zero.
 A counter-example is the \textit{Circular Unitary Ensemble} that is of full rank with all the singular values being 1.
-The random matrix $J$ encoding the interactions in the classical \textit{Sherrington-Kirkpatrick spin-glass model} \cite{Sherrington1975} is formed by i.i.d.~Gaussian variables of mean $J_0$, which implies that $\langle J\rangle =J_0\bm 1\bm 1^\top$, meaning that the effective rank of the model is one.
-Other well-known random matrix models, such as the \textit{Gaussian ensembles with finite-rank external source} \cite{Desrosiers2006} or \textit{spiked random matrices} \cite{Bloemendal2013}, satisfy Eq.~\eqref{eq:random_matrix} with $\langle A \rangle$ of rank $r=o(N)$, ensuring their compatibility with the low-rank hypothesis in the limit $N\to\infty$. \end{example}
+The random matrix $J$ encoding the interactions in the classical \textit{Sherrington-Kirkpatrick spin-glass model} \cite{Sherrington1975} is formed by i.i.d.~Gaussian variables of mean $J_0$, which implies that $\langle J\rangle = J_0\bm 1\bm 1^\top$, meaning that the effective rank of the model is one.
+Other well-known random matrix models, such as the \textit{Gaussian ensembles with finite-rank external source} \cite{Desrosiers2006} or \textit{spiked random matrices} \cite{Bloemendal2013}, satisfy Eq.~\eqref{eq:random_matrix} with $\langle W \rangle$ of rank $r=O(1)$, i.e., they have a low-rank formulation in the limit $N\to\infty$. \end{example}